Gillian Tett

-Gillian Romaine Tett (born 10 July 1967) is a British author and journalist.
-She is a member of the editorial board for the Financial Times.
+Gillian Romaine Tett (born 10 July 1967) is a British author and journalist who is provost of King's College, Cambridge and a member of the editorial board for the Financial Times.
 She writes weekly columns, covering a range of economic, financial, political and social issues.
 Tett co-founded Moral Money, the paper's sustainability newsletter.

 Her work covering the 2008 financial crisis received extensive media attention for its prescient coverage of the financial instruments that led to the 2008 financial crisis.
-Tett was appointed the provost of King's College, Cambridge in October 2023.

 Early life and education

-Tett was born on 10 July 1967.
-She was educated at the North London Collegiate School, an independent school for girls in Edgware, in the London Borough of Harrow in northwest London, during which time, at the age of 17, she worked for a Pakistani nonprofit.
+Tett was born on 10 July 1967 and attended the private North London Collegiate School in the London Borough of Harrow.
+Aged 17, she worked for a Pakistani nonprofit.

-After leaving school, Tett studied at Clare College, Cambridge, graduating in 1989 with a Bachelor of Arts (BA) degree in Archaeology and Anthropology.
-She then undertook a Doctor of Philosophy (PhD) degree in Social Anthropology based on field research in Tajikistan in the former Soviet Union.
-Her doctoral thesis was titled "Ambiguous alliances: marriage and identity in a Muslim village in Soviet Tajikistan".
-She expressed frustration with the discipline of academic anthropology which, in accordance with the prevailing postmodernism, had become so self-critical that it appeared to be committing a variety of "intellectual suicide".
-Instead, she decided to pursue a career in journalism.
+Tett studied at the University of Cambridge at Clare College, graduating in 1989 with a Bachelor of Arts (BA) degree in Archaeology and Anthropology.
+She was subsequently awarded a Doctor of Philosophy (PhD) degree in social anthropology in 1996 for field research in Tajikistan in the former Soviet Union.
+She expressed frustration with the discipline of academic anthropology which, in accordance with the prevailing postmodernism, had become so self-critical that she felt it was committing "intellectual suicide".
+Instead, she pursued a career in journalism.